ZiruiLi-133/ZiruiLi-133.github.io/_news/announcement_1.md

 related_posts: false
 ---

-**Our paper [updating safety via language](https://cmu-intentlab.github.io/language-informed-safe-navigation/) is accepted to ICRA 2025!**
+**Our paper [updating safety via language](https://cmu-intentlab.github.io/language-informed-safe-navigation/) has been accepted to ICRA 2025!**